usnistgov/800-63-3/sp800-63b/index.md

 # SP 800-63B

 This is a working draft of NIST Special Publication 800-63B *Authentication and Lifecycle Management*.
-This document is a sub-document referenced by [SP 800-63-3](../sp800-63-3/) covering the associated topics that had been previously in SP 800-63-2.
+This document is a sub-document referenced by [SP 800-63](../sp800-63-3/).

 SP 800-63B provides guidance on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified levels of strength.
+This guideline addresses:

-- An identifier that can be used to associate the subscriber with previous interactions with the same relying party
+- An identifier that can be used to associate the subscriber with previous interactions with the same relying party,

-- A metric describing the strength of the authentication process
+- A metric describing the strength of the authentication process, and

-- Optionally, one or more attributes associated with the subscriber
+- Optionally, one or more attributes associated with the subscriber.

 This document is broken up into sections as follows: